chasingkirkjufell/NAV-Ledger-Notes/README.md

 Followed instructions here: https://github.com/aguycalled/ledger-app-nav/releases/tag/317

-Remember to download the assets in put them in a folder and run the commands in that folder.
+Remember to download the assets and put them in a folder and run the commands in that folder.
 I justed just downloaded the assets to the cloned electrum folder and ran everything there.